 SECTION 1.
 PURPOSE

-The purpose of this bill is to amend the election law of [State] concerning senatorial elections by changing the manner in which senatorial winners are determined from the popular vote to a majority of districts.
+The purpose of this bill is to amend the election law of [State] concerning senatorial elections by changing the manner in which senatorial winners are determined from the popular vote to a majority of counties.
 This change would properly emulate the effect of selection by state legislatures intended by the Founders.

 SECTION 2.
 ELECTION OF SENATORS